ansys/magnet-segmentation-toolkit/README.rst

 Documentation and issues
 ~~~~~~~~~~~~~~~~~~~~~~~~
-Documentation for the latest stable release of PyMotorCAD is hosted at
+Documentation for the latest stable release of the Motor Segmentation Toolkit is hosted at
 `Motor Segmentation Toolkit documentation <https://aedt.motor.toolkit.docs.pyansys.com/version/stable/index.html>`_.

 In the upper right corner of the documentation's title bar, there is an option for switching from